Green and Resilient Retrofit Program (GRRP) for Multifamily Housing

 What is the Green and Resilient Retrofit Program?

 The Green and Resilient Retrofit Program for Multifamily Housing (GRRP) is designed to promote sustainability, energy efficiency, and climate resilience in multifamily housing properties.
-It is initiated and overseen by the Department of Housing and Urban Development (HUD) in collaboration with qualified Multifamily Assessment Contractors (MACs).
+It is initiated and overseen by the Department of Housing and Urban Development (HUD) in collaboration with qualified Multifamily Assessment Contractors (MACs) assigned by HUD to work with the Owner and HUD throughout property assessment, Scope of Work development through integrative design, due diligence, Closing, construction, and commissioning and to carry out any or all of HUD’s roles as described in the GRRP Notice H 2023-05 on behalf of HUD.

 The goal of the GRRP is to improve the environmental performance and resilience of existing multifamily housing developments across the country.
 You can learn more about the preferential areas for the GRRP program at these links: https://energycommunities.gov/priority-energy-communities/ and https://www.huduser.gov/portal/datasets/geotool/select_Geography.odn.